Ho-Luc/HTTP-Framework/README.md

 # HTTP-Framework

-//insert how to install npm package//
+To install npm package: npm i Luc-basic-routing

 ### Summary
 This simple HTTP framework will handle routing for all REST methods.
 This package will do basic routing for on a http server.